 How to Create a Customer Journey Map: A Step-By-Step Guide

-A customer journey map visually represents a customer's interaction with your organization.
-Outlining every stage of a customer's journey on a map tells the story of their experience, providing insights into what the customer wants and needs across every touchpoint, along with their pain points and challenges.
+A customer journey map visually represents a customer's interaction with your organization and includes the interactive touchpoints that affect the customer’s perception of your business.
+Outlining every stage of a customer's journey, telling the story of their experience, providing insights into what the customer wants and needs across every touchpoint, along with their pain points and challenges.

-Upon digging deeper, you'll find that the customer journey varies depending on the person, their preferences, and their use of technology — complicating what was once thought of as a straightforward process.
-And as technology continues to advance, we can expect the customer journey to become even more fragmented.
+How a customer journey looks varies depending on the industry, the customer, their preferences, and the use of technology complicating what was once thought of as a straightforward process.
+As technology and customer demands continue to advance, we can expect the customer journey to become even more fragmented and complex today and in the future.

 Outside of improving sales, customer stickiness, and revenue, the benefits of a customer journey mapping process extend beyond the customer experience.
 It can also help you improve operations for your employees and managers by: